Nibezak/payflow-package/docs/core/securing-your-site.md

 ## Overview

 When you move to production, you will want to make sure you have taken all the steps possible to secure your site and the data that powers it.
-Lunar takes this very seriously and always do our best to follow industry practices.
+Payflow takes this very seriously and always do our best to follow industry practices.

 ## Reporting Vulnerabilities

-If you find a security issue with Lunar, please reach out to us privately on Discord or via email [security@lunarphp.io](mailto:security@lunarphp.io) so we can address it and patch with a new release as soon as possible.
+If you find a security issue with Payflow, please reach out to us privately on Discord or via email [security@payflowphp.io](mailto:security@payflowphp.io) so we can address it and patch with a new release as soon as possible.

 ## Securing Laravel